• Individual Investor

 Roll it over to your new company’s plan

 If you decide to roll over your money to your new company’s 401(k) plan, your former employer’s plan administrator would take care of transferring the assets.
 You then would likely need to decide how to reallocate your money into the investment options offered in the new employer’s plan.
-If you plan to work into your 70’s or later, your new company’s plan may have additional advantages when it comes to taking your required minimum distributions (RMDs).
+If you plan to work into your 70s or later, your new company’s plan may have additional advantages when it comes to taking your required minimum distributions (RMDs).

 One of the main advantages of rolling a 401(k) plan into a traditional IRA is being able to avoid the tax consequences.
-(See: Making sense of rollovers and transfers)

-If you don’t already have an IRA, you may be able to open one online.
+If you don’t already have an IRA, you may be able to open one.
 Once your account is set up, your plan administrator can easily roll your 401(k) into it—although you’ll still need to be involved to provide all the necessary information.
 (See: Rollovers: Moving your 401(k) and retirement assets)

 This is an overview of some of the complexities involved when deciding how to handle your 401(k) at a former employer.
 The information provided is not intended as a source for tax, legal or accounting advice.
 Please consult with a legal and/or tax professional for specific information regarding your individual situation.